mtldev-dotcom/nxl-front-store-official/README.md

 # Payment integrations

-By default this starter supports the following payment integrations
+By default this store supports the following payment integrations:

 - [Stripe](https://stripe.com/)